volkszaehler/volkszaehler.org/misc/tools/README.md

 #### Additional protocols

 Some users have expressed need for additional protocols, especially MQTT.
-Those can be implemented with the flexibilit given be `push-server`.
+Those can be implemented with the flexibility given be `push-server`.

 The suggested approach is to deploy a (small) integration component like e.g. NodeJS-based `node-red` and use plain web sockets to communicate with `push-server`.
 Any additional protocol can be implemented on top of `node-red`.